dmitrybaltin/FunctionalBT/README.md

             return Status.Failure;
         }
 ```
-### Note

-## Functional Behavior Tree pattern code.
-The code for Unity
+## Functional Behavior Tree pattern code for Unity

-Unity does not support C# 13, so this library also includes versions of the BT compatible with Unity (2021.2 and later).
+Unity does not support C# 13, so this library also includes the code compatible with Unity (2021.2 and later).
 These implementations are slightly more verbose but remain simple, clear, and allocation-free.

 As you can see these functions contain default arguments values as a way to create an arbitrary length list of arguments instead of traditionally using **params arrays** arguments.
-**params arrays** is not used here because of its significant minus - it allocates memory for every function call to create an array of these arguments so it is very memory-inificcient.
+The **Params arrays** is not used here because of its significant minus - it allocates memory for every function call to create an array of these arguments so it is very memory-inificcient.

-The disadvantage of the choosen method is a limited maximum quantity of child nodes that is 8, but really it is not a significant minus.
+The disadvantage of the chosen method is a limited maximum quantity of child nodes that is 8, but really it is not a significant minus.
-This number 8 was choosen from practical ussing and usiually it is mostly enought for Behavior Tree logic.
-If it is required to use more childdren there are two simple solutions:
+This number 8 was chosen out of practice, and is almost always enough for the behavior tree logic.
+If more child nodes are required, there are two simple solutions:
-1. Hierarhically stack several nodes each other.
-Every additional "stage" of this piramid increment the quantity of child nodes exponentially.
+1. Place several nodes hierarchically on top of each other.
+Each additional "stage" of this pyramid increases the number of child nodes exponentially.
-2. Modify the code of **Sequencer** and **Selector** functions by adding more input arguments.
-Tt requires ~the minutes of coding.
+2. Modify the code of the **Sequencer** and **Selector** functions by adding more input arguments. ~10 minutes of coding.

+### Note
+It is not required to make any actions to switch between "*Unity mode*"/"*C#13 mode*" because it is made by preprocessor directives inside the code.
+If C#13 can be used it will be used.

 ## Requirements
 - C# 9 (Unity 2021.2 and later) is required because of using static anonymous delegates.